Fishcake: Americas

+Brazil

+In Brazil, fishcakes are typically made from a mixture of potatoes, codfish, eggs, parsley, onion and sometimes a hint of nutmeg.
+They are also commonly referred to as "salt cod fritters" or "salt cod croquettes".
+They are shaped using two spoons, deep-fried, and served hot or cold before meals as an appetizer or as a meal itself (usually served with plain or seasoned rice, salad and olives).
+Ideally, they should be slightly crunchy on the outside and soft and creamy on the inside.
+They are known in Portuguese as bolinhos de bacalhau.

 Canada

 In Newfoundland and Labrador, the fish is generally salted cod flakes and is blended with mashed potatoes.
 Savory is used instead of parsley, along with minced sweated onions.
 The cakes are then formed into rounds and cooked in oil or pork back fat until golden brown.

 Caribbean

 In Barbados, fishcakes are made from salted codfish, herbs, onions, a variety of seasonings and flour batter, then fried in oil.
 In Bermuda, they are known as Bermuda fishcakes and are made especially during Easter, but also throughout the year.
 Here fishcakes are normally eaten between hot cross buns.
 In Puerto Rico and the Dominican Republic, bacalaítos are eaten either as a snack or as part of a meal.

 Asia

+Cambodia

+In Cambodia, fishcakes are called prohet trei kroeung (ប្រហិតត្រីគ្រឿង, prohet trei krœăng).
+They are made from whitefish fillets mixed with yellow kroeung and pounded in a mortar and pestle.
+The mix is shaped into patties or meatballs and deep-fried.
+They are eaten with a sauce made out of Kampot pepper mixed with lime juice and salt.

 China

-According to Chinese folk tales, fish cakes have had more than 4,000 years' history.
-In ancient times, an emperor called Shun travelled to Southern China with his two wives.
-After a long period of travel, his consorts were tired and had poor appetites.
-This caused Shun to worry, and he searched for ways to resolve the problem.
-A fisher called Bo came and gave Shun his fish cakes.
-Shun's consorts really enjoyed them, and their appetites returned to normal.
-Shun was so pleased that he asked the fisher Bo to teach other people how to make fish cakes, so everyone can enjoy food even when they have poor appetites.
-Fish cakes then became popular in China.

-Later in the history, a famous version of fish cake occurred during Guangxu Emperor's reign in the Qing Dynasty (1875-1908).
-Guangxu Emperor's wife, Zheng loved fish cakes.
-She brought the fish cakes' recipe into the forbidden city, where royal family lived.
-With Royal cooks' improvement to the recipe during practise, Zheng's fish cakes eventually became famous.
-However, the fish cakes also disappeared after Zheng was murdered.
+In the Qing dynasty, there are two recipe books recording how to make square fishcakes with fishes, fatty pork and eggs.
+Fish tofu is made of ground fish, and molded into chunks resembling tofu.